Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Background and New Method

 \subsection{Singular models}

-In statistical learning, many classical techniques and conclusions are applicable primarily to regular models, such as the Laplace approximation, and the convergence rate and asymptotic normality of the maximum likelihood estimations (MLE).
-A statistical model $\mathcal M=\big\{p(\cdot\,|\,\theta)\,\big|\,\theta\in\Theta\big\}$ with parameter space $\Theta$ is called regular (or non-singular) if its parameter $\theta$ is identifiable and $p(\cdot\,|\,\theta)$ has a well-defined and positive definite Fisher information matrix $I(\theta) =\mb E_\theta[-\nabla^2 \log p(X\,|\,\theta)]$ at each parameter $\theta\in\Theta$.
-In contrast, we say a model is singular when at least one of the conditions for regularity is not met.
-Many common statistical models are singular, such as finite mixture models, hidden Markov models, factor models, and neural networks.
-Mixture models, characterized by their ability to represent complex data distributions through convex combinations of simpler distributions from a shared parametric family, are a representative type of singular model.
-In this article, we focus exclusively on finite mixture models.
+In statistical learning, many classical techniques and conclusions, like Laplace approximation, the convergence rate and asymptotic normality of the MLE, are primarily applicable to regular models.
+A statistical model $\m M=\big\{p(\cdot\,|\,\theta)\,\big|\,\theta\in\Theta\big\}$ with parameter space $\Theta$ is considered regular (or non-singular) if $\theta$ is identifiable and $p(\cdot|\theta)$ has a well-defined and positive definite Fisher information matrix $I(\theta) =\mb E_\theta[-\nabla^2 \log p(X\,|\,\theta)]$ for all $\theta \in \Theta$.
+In contrast, a model is singular when any of these conditions fail.
+However, there are many widely used singular models, including finite mixture models, hidden Markov models, factor models, and neural networks.
+In this article, we focus on finite mixture models, a representative class of singular models that capture complex data distributions through convex combinations of simpler distributions.